Waymo’s AI improves autonomous vehicle performance while saving costs

 - Random drop laser points

 Inspired by biological evolution, PPBA learns to optimize augmentation strategies by starting with multiple search spaces and replacing underperforming ones with “offspring.”
-It adopts at each iteration the best parameters discovered in past iterations.
+At each iteration, it adopts the best parameters discovered in past iterations.

-Waymo claims that in experiments, PPBA achieved performance improvements across detection architectures and saved costs because it only needs labeled lidar data for training.
+Waymo claims that in experiments PPBA achieved performance improvements across detection architectures and saved costs because it only needs labeled lidar data for training.
 “Our experiments show that by applying automated data augmentation to lidar data, we can significantly improve 3D object detection without additional data collection or labeling,” wrote Waymo in a blog post.
 “On the baseline 3D detection model, our method is up to 10 [times] more data efficient than without augmentation, enabling us to train machine learning models with fewer labeled examples, or use the same amount of data for better results, at a lower cost.”

-It’s not the first time Waymo has applied AI to expedite backend tasks like data augmentation and search.
+It’s not the first time Waymo has used AI to expedite backend tasks like data augmentation and search.

 Waymo previously collaborated with DeepMind on PBT (Population Based Training), which managed to reduce false positives by 24% in pedestrian, bicyclist, and motorcyclist recognition tasks while cutting training time and computational resources in half.
-In point of fact, following a pilot study, PBT was integrated directly with Waymo’s technical infrastructure, enabling researchers from across the company to apply it with a button click.
+Following a pilot study, PBT was integrated directly with Waymo’s technical infrastructure, enabling researchers from across the company to apply it with a button click.

-More recently, Waymo pulled back the curtains on Content Search, which draws on tech similar to that which powers Google Photos and Google Image Search to let data scientists quickly locate almost any object in Waymo’s driving history and logs.
-The company says it has contributed to “many improvements” across its system, from detecting school buses with children about to step onto the sidewalk or people riding electric scooters to a cat or a dog crossing a street.
+More recently, Waymo pulled back the curtain on Content Search, which draws on tech similar to that powering Google Photos and Google Image Search to let data scientists quickly locate almost any object in Waymo’s driving history and logs.
+The company says this has contributed to “many improvements” across its system, including the ability to detect school buses with children about to step onto the sidewalk, people riding electric scooters, and a cat crossing a street.